 Q1: Will I always get less money with a cash offer?

 Usually, yes.
 Buyers need to account for repairs and make some profit.
 But when you think about the time saved and headaches avoided?
 For some people, it balances out.
+Plus, no realtor commissions can offset some of the difference.

 Q2: How fast can I close with a cash buyer?